TowerNZ/Engineering.Recruitment.Backend/README.md

-# Backend
+# Assignment
-Create an API to receive the data captured in the frontend.
+Create an API to receive the data captured in the frontend assignment.

 We recommend using C#, .Net Core, and WebAPI to build this API.

-## Specification
+## Spec
 - Inputs:
     - Name (any alphanumeric character - maximum 50)
     - Credit card needs to be numeric and be in the valid credit cards storage